mmomtchev/magickwand.js/README.md

 npm install node-magickwand
 ```

-This will install prebuilt binaries on Windows x64, Linux x64 and macOS x64.
-For other platforms, see the section below.
+This will install prebuilt binaries on Windows x64, Linux x64 and macOS x64. macOS supposes that you have all the required libraries from Homebrew.
+For everything else, see the next section below.

 ```js
 const assert = require('assert');